RentoSaijo/nhlscraper/README.md

 devtools::install_github('RentoSaijo/nhlscraper')
 ```

-### Recommendation
+### Disclosure
-Most, if not, all of these endpoints are unofficially documented (i.e. hidden); therefore, it is all of our responsibility to hit these endpoints with care.
-For example, endpoints that contain historical data and other mostly static data should only be hit once and stored in a MySQL database for further query.
+Most, if not, all of these endpoints are unofficially documented (i.e. hidden); therefore, it is all of our responsibilities to hit these endpoints with care.
+For example, endpoints that contain historical data and other mostly static data should only be hit once and stored in a database (e.g. MySQL) for further query.
 We do not know the exact rate limits for these APIs; don't ruin the fun for all of us!